 Plant Shade Trees

-Leaves, grass clippings, and other yard debris make up 13 percent of the trash sent to landfills each year, and it costs Texans over $250 million a year to collect and dispose of that waste.
+Leaves, grass clippings, and other yard debris make up 7.8% of the trash sent to landfills each year, and it costs Texans over $250 million a year to collect and dispose of that waste.
 Instead of throwing them out with the garbage, try recycling yard materials by composting them.
-Compost can serve as a soil conditioner that nourishes your yard and reduces the need for watering up to 60 percent.
+Compost can serve as a soil conditioner that nourishes your yard and reduces the need for watering up to 60%.
 Check out the video How to Start Composting in Your Own Backyard.
 Download the Take Care of Texas Mulching and Composting Guide.

 Use What Nature Gave You